 - (6) degree of supervision exercised by the owner over any representative selling the property;

 - (7) overall time and energy dedicated to the sales.

 The question before the court was: do the transactions made by Byram between 1971-1973 merit capital gain treatment based on the guidelines established through the 7 pillars?

 The court (the Court of Appeals for the Fifth Circuit) affirmed the ruling of the lower court in favor of Byram.
-The transactions engaged in by Byram (and his buyers) possessed enough characteristics of an investment sale to trigger capital gain treatment.
-The determination of whether capital gain treatment is warranted requires an independent analysis for each individual case; in the Byram case it was clear that the evidence supported the conclusion that the properties were not sold as part of a business enterprise but as investments.
+The transactions engaged in by Byram (and his buyers) possessed enough characteristics of an investment sale to trigger capital gains treatment.
+These determinations require an independent third-party to analyze the sales and in Byram’s case, it was clear that the evidence supported the conclusion that the properties were not sold as part of a business enterprise but as investments.

-The Byram case is highly useful for people who own multiple pieces of real estate and who are considering selling these pieces in the future.
-It is important for these owners to be conscious of the facts of Byram so that they can be certain to receive capital gain treatment.
+The Byram case is highly useful for people who own multiple pieces of real estate and are considering selling these pieces in the future.
+It’s important for these owners to be conscious of the facts of Byram so that they can be certain to receive capital gains treatment.